aniluluturk/hdfs_readwrite/README.md

 # About

-sample hdfs connection script with read and write
+sample hdfs connection script with read and write, using hadoop's hdfs.h lib

 # Prerequisites